Lifespan: Eiroku 10 (1567) to 4/29 of Keichō 20 (1615)

 Owing to this series of events, Naoyuki gave up serving as a bushō, and received lodging at the Myōshin Temple in Kyōto at the invitation of Dairyū Oshō.
 For a period, he engaged in the rite of tonsure and entered the priesthood, assuming the name of Tetsugyū.
 Walking about asking for alms while armed with his long sword and short sword invited the scorn of parishioners.

 In 1614, Naoyuki returned to secular life at the time of the Winter Siege of Ōsaka.
-He served under Yamagata Sanrōemon, advancing on the road toward Ōmi Province.
+He served under Yamagata Masashige (Saburōemon), advancing on the road toward Ōmi Province.
 Based on consultations, Naoyuki learned that even if he could win battles with a superior number of forces on the side of the Tokugawa, he could not expect much stipend, whereas with the Toyotomi, he could become a daimyō if he achieved great results.
 He then firmly decided to return and join the Toyotomi.
 He was assigned to a group of rōnin under the command of Ōno Harufusa.
 As the prospect of a reconciliation approached, Naoyuki received permission to launch a nighttime attack.
-Together with Komeda Kenmotsu, Naoyuki attacked the camp of Hachisuka Yoshishige, killing, among others, a retainer named Nakamura Shigekatsu.
-Thereafter, he sat on a folding chair on the Honmachi Bridge, shouted orders to officers and soldiers, and tossed out wooden tags that said: “Ban Dan-emon – Commander of the Nighttime Attack.”
+Together with Komeda Kenmotsu, Naoyuki attacked the camp of Nakamaura Shigekatsu, a retainer of Hachisuka Yoshishige, killing scores of troops in the Nakamaura Battalion in an event known as the Nighttime Attack at Honmachibashi.
+Thereafter, he sat on a folding chair on the Honmachi Bridge, shouted orders to officers and soldiers, and tossed out wooden tags that said: “Ban Danemon – Commander of the Nighttime Attack.”
 This may have been a show of defiance in response to Yoshiakira’s earlier assault on his abilities as a commander.

 After witnessing the scene, Naoyuki’s comrade named Tannowa Shigemasa slashed his way into the enemy and died in battle.
 At this time, Harufusa was dining at the Gansen Temple, and upon learning of these losses, hurriedly retreated.
 Criticism arose among those in Ōsaka that Okabe Noritsuna survived while allowing Naoyuki to be killed.
 Despite fighting fiercely, Noritsuna was ashamed to pull back, and initially prepared to commit seppuku, but after the fall of Ōsaka Castle, he changed his mind, changed his name, and led a secluded retirement.